Although building an effective member engagement strategy to keep members engaged can feel challenging, it’s not as complicated as it may seem.

 - Extending member appreciation benefits.
 Show that you value current members’ investment in your association.
 You might send eCards for milestones or birthdays, acknowledge members who have been with your organization for long periods of time or offer digital badges displaying how many years they have been active.

 - Allowing members to opt into auto-renewal.
-Using your association management system, enable members to set up auto-renew.
+Using your association management system, enable members to set up auto-renewal.
 This way, they don’t have to worry about manually renewing their membership each year.
 Just make sure to send out a notification letting them know their membership is about to renew.

 Remember that you likely won’t retain every member, and that’s okay.
 For any members who cancel their membership, send a survey asking why they decided not to renew.
 These answers should give your association a solid starting point when making updates and improvements to its benefits and engagement tactics